 In addition, many leading hospitals, payers and providers have themselves gone through major transformations and consolidations.
 To deliver on the promise of these ventures, they will need to integrate people and processes and systems –no easy feat.
 Many of the industry’s recent mergers and acquisitions were done with great intent, recognizing that patients demand and deserve a better, easier, comprehensive and integrated experience.

 Today, the Dina platform empowers caregivers at every level to work together in real-time in an integrated, data-driven workflow experience.
 Together, we’ve unlocked what we call a ‘never discharge’ model that helps providers continue care in the right care setting at the right time.

 The results have been massive.
 Working with our partners we’ve been able to reduce avoidable readmissions, prevent unnecessary ER visits, accelerate authorization speed and, most importantly, deliver a coordinated care journey for patients and their family members.

 Now, as we look ahead, we see care continuing to move outside of the hospital and into the home and community.
 We see more virtual solutions and a greater emphasis on education and prevention.
 We see a future that recognizes the potential of the 43 million family caregivers who are thrust into that role with no warning, training or digital access to their professional healthcare team.

-When we started Prepared Health back in 2015, our mission and vision were simple–to empower personal caregivers to take care of their loved ones and help them age in the comfort of their own homes.
+When we started Dina in 2015, our mission and vision were simple–to empower personal caregivers to take care of their loved ones and help them age in the comfort of their own homes.
 The years since our launch have taught us the important role that professional caregivers and providers, like skilled nursing, home care and suppliers of medical equipment, contribute to this vision.